Contrasting Bioanalytical Systems (BASI) and The Competition

 |2.63

-Bioanalytical Systems presently has a consensus price target of $17.00, suggesting a potential upside of 8.97%.
-As a group, “Commercial physical research” companies have a potential downside of 10.75%.
-Given Bioanalytical Systems’ stronger consensus rating and higher probable upside, equities analysts plainly believe Bioanalytical Systems is more favorable than its competitors.
+Bioanalytical Systems presently has a consensus target price of $17.00, indicating a potential upside of 15.96%.
+As a group, “Commercial physical research” companies have a potential downside of 11.93%.
+Given Bioanalytical Systems’ stronger consensus rating and higher probable upside, equities analysts clearly believe Bioanalytical Systems is more favorable than its peers.

-Bioanalytical Systems has a beta of 1.92, suggesting that its share price is 92% more volatile than the S&P 500.
-Comparatively, Bioanalytical Systems’ competitors have a beta of 5.59, suggesting that their average share price is 459% more volatile than the S&P 500.
+Bioanalytical Systems has a beta of 1.92, suggesting that its stock price is 92% more volatile than the S&P 500.
+Comparatively, Bioanalytical Systems’ peers have a beta of 5.62, suggesting that their average stock price is 462% more volatile than the S&P 500.

 Summary

-Bioanalytical Systems competitors beat Bioanalytical Systems on 9 of the 13 factors compared.
+Bioanalytical Systems peers beat Bioanalytical Systems on 9 of the 13 factors compared.

 Bioanalytical Systems, Inc., doing business as Inotiv, provides drug discovery and development services to the pharmaceutical, chemical, and medical device industries; and sells analytical instruments to the pharmaceutical development and contract research industries in the United States, rest of North America, the Pacific Rim, Europe, and internationally.
 It operates through two segments, Contract Research Services and Research Products.
 The Contract Research Services segment offers screening and pharmacological testing, nonclinical safety testing, formulation development, regulatory compliance, and quality control testing services.
 This segment provides analytical method development and validation; drug metabolism, bioanalysis, and pharmacokinetics testing to identify and measure drug and metabolite concentrations in complex biological matrices; in vivo sampling services for the continuous monitoring of chemical changes in life; stability testing to ensure the integrity of various solutions used in nonclinical and clinical studies, and post-study analyses; non-clinical toxicology and pathology services; and climate-controlled archiving services for its customers' data and samples.
 The Research Products segment designs, develops, manufactures, and markets in vivo sampling systems and accessories, including disposables, training, and systems qualification; physiology monitoring tools; liquid chromatography and electrochemistry instruments platforms; analytical products comprising liquid chromatographic and electrochemical instruments with associated accessories; and in vivo sampling products consisting of Culex family of automated in vivo sampling and dosing instruments.
 Bioanalytical Systems, Inc. was founded in 1974 and is headquartered in West Lafayette, Indiana.